Southwest Federal Center

-The office buildings for the U.S. House of Representatives line Independence Avenue on the south side of the U.S. Capitol; two of these, the Rayburn and Ford House Office Buildings, are located in Southwest Federal Center (although the Ford building is not actually located on Independence Avenue, but is on 3rd Street between D Street and Virginia Avenue SW).
+The office buildings for the U.S. House of Representatives are on the south side of the U.S. Capitol; two of these, the O'Neill and Ford House Office Buildings, are located in Southwest Federal Center between 2nd and 3rd Street SW.

 The Smithsonian museums in Southwest Federal Center include the Hirshhorn Museum, the National Air and Space Museum, and the Museum of the American Indian, the Freer and Sackler galleries, the National Museum of African Art, and the Arts and Industries Building, as well as the Smithsonian Castle that forms the main offices for the Institution.
-The United States Holocaust Memorial Museum, though not affiliated with the Smithsonian, is also located in the vicinity.
+The United States Holocaust Memorial Museum and International Spy Museum, though not affiliated with the Smithsonian, are also located in the vicinity, as are the Dwight D. Eisenhower Memorial and American Veterans Disabled for Life Memorial.

-The few non-governmental businesses in the neighborhood include five hotels, St. Dominic's Catholic Church, a few restaurants, a power station for the neighborhood, the First District police station, and commercial spaces (e.g., convenience stores, bank branches, coffee shops, etc.) in the lobbies of the hotels and office buildings.
+The few non-governmental businesses in the neighborhood include five hotels, St. Dominic's Catholic Church, a few restaurants, the Central Heating Plant, the First District police station, and commercial spaces (e.g., convenience stores, bank branches, coffee shops, etc.) in the lobbies of the hotels and office buildings.
 Also, L'Enfant Plaza, a multi-building complex and promenade that includes both government and civilian offices (as well as an indoor shopping mall), is located off Independence Avenue.

 Transportation

-The Southwest Federal Center is served by the Smithsonian and Federal Center SW Metro stations on the Orange, Blue, Silver Lines, and by the L'Enfant Plaza station on the Green, Yellow, Silver, Orange, and Blue Lines.
+The Southwest Federal Center is served by the Smithsonian and Federal Center SW Metro stations on the Orange, Blue, and Silver Lines, and by the L'Enfant Plaza station on the Green, Yellow, Silver, Orange, and Blue Lines.